K-pop group's record breaking album conquers three continents

 This new album expresses a "brighter blast of EDM and softer hip-hop than their past albums" and is "aimed at a wider audience," said Tamar Herman, who covers K-pop for Billboard.com, but she added that it still remains to be seen if that strategy will pay off in the long term.

-In the past, Herman said, their success was a mix of work ethnic and canny use of technology.
+In the past, Herman said, their success was a mix of work ethic and canny use of technology.

 "What sets them apart is definitely their social media," said Herman.
 "It brings them closer to fans, making them feel as real as idols can get."